 The finish is reflective as well, meaning you’re covered for a nighttime jog or walk.

 Further keeping with workout junkies in mind, the earbuds have controls on both ears.
-One is an all around control.
+One is an all-around control.
 This single button is used to answer calls and skip songs.
 The other is a play/pause button.

-Let’s start with the key feature, the waterproofing.
+Let’s start with the key feature, waterproofing.
 These earbuds have an IPX7 rating, meaning they can be fully submerged in water without breaking.
 IPX7 means that they can be submerged for up to 30 minutes.
 Take them out in the rain, sweat all of them, nothing is really of limits short of swimming with them.

 In addition, there’s a nano-coating to protect against sweat.
-There’s a lot of garbage is sweat and this extra coating protects against the effects of moisture and effects of all the other stuff in sweat.
+There’s a lot of garbage in sweat and this extra coating protects against the effects of moisture and effects of all the other stuff in sweat.

 The earbuds are rated to last up to eight hours before they need to be recharged.
 That’s more than enough for most people, but if they happen to die, Plantronics has you covered.
-The quick charge technology built in will give you an additional hour after a 15 minute charge.
+The quick charge technology built-in will give you an additional hour after a 15-minute charge.